uwcart/mapstudy/doc/README.md

 # What is MapStudy?

 MapStudy is an integrated, modularized framework for the creation of survey applications designed to test cartographic design and interaction hypotheses in a modern web map environment.
-It currently leverages Postgresql and PHP on the server side and Javascript, jQuery, Leaflet, and D3 on the client.
+It leverages Postgresql and PHP on the server side and Javascript, jQuery, Leaflet, and D3 on the client.
 MapStudy is being developed specifically for use in the University of Wisconsin-Madison Cartography program through the support of the UW-Madison Cartography Lab and the Wisconsin Alumni Research Foundation.

 ## What is the status of MapStudy?